Effective team meetings at the farm level – Balancing different personalities

 - Cool blue: Be specific and detailed; don’t exaggerate or embellish points; clearly outline the process and outcomes; offer ample support material; and give them plenty of time to consider all the information presented.

 A good team needs people from each style to give synergy and see things from different perspectives.
 It is here that a good facilitator recognizes the differences and has participants adapt their methods to create an environment where all perspectives are respected and valued.
 It can be well worth your time and money to invest in a personality evaluation program such as Insights, DISC or Myers-Briggs.
 Remember, the culture of a team can change based on team members leaving or new members joining.
 That’s why it’s important to take time to regularly review the different personality styles and the basics of a team meeting.
 This helps the team move forward in accomplishing the goals it has set, which leads to a sense of accomplishment, which, in turn, boosts cohesiveness and engagement.
 After all, aren’t fully engaged employees what everyone wants?
 An extended version of this article originally appeared in the January 1, 2012 edition of Progressive Dairyman magazine.
-Click here for the full article.
 Check out our January 12 post for Hagenow’s thoughts on meeting structure.
 About the author: Bob Hagenow is a sales manager with Vita Plus and has been an employee owner for about 25 years.
 He grew up in eastern Wisconsin on a registered Holstein dairy farm and actively participated in 4-H and FFA.
 He attended the University of Wisconsin-Madison and earned his bachelor’s degree in dairy science in 1985.
 In addition to his nutrition and farm consultation responsibilities, Hagenow is involved in training and recruiting at Vita Plus.
 He is actively involved in numerous organizations and is well networked throughout the dairy industry.